bicCluster/learning-cluster/README.md

 * Before Install the services, better to carefully handle the warning from the registeration section.
 Check whether NTP is intalled.If you meet warings when confirms hosts which said ntp services error, you may check whether you have already started up the ntp on each machine, if not, use this command line 'sudo service ntp start'.
 * The services you need to install are `HDFS`, `MapReduce2`, `Yarn`, `ZooKeeper` and  `Ambari Metrics`.
 Some other services may fail so do not install services that you do not need.
 * You need to install both `ambari-server` and `ambari-agent` on `losalamos`, and you only need to install `ambari-agent` on three innet machine,
-* But if everything goes smoothly, you only have to manually install `ambari-server` on `losalamos`, and everything else can be doen through the [Ambari Web](http://losalamos.pc.cs.cmu.edu:8080) in web browser.
+* But if everything goes smoothly, you only have to manually install `ambari-server` on `losalamos`, and everything else can be done through the [Ambari Web](http://losalamos.pc.cs.cmu.edu:8080) in web browser.
 * If any/all of the 'target hosts' fail to register, it might be because of the following problems:
         - **Hostname conflict**.
 Look for errors in the log.
 If there is a hostname conflict (eg: expecting alpha.pc.cs.cmu.edu but got alpha), you can change the hostname by using the `hostname <name>` command.
         - Misconfiguration of the ambari agents.
 Remove the ambari installation and try again with a clean slate.
 (Not for losalamos)